navara99/final-project/plan/user-stories.md

 * users should be able to see a pinned list of jobs during career fair

-* users should be able to create an organization/business
+* (done) users should be able to create an organization/business

 ### Members of organization

-* admin can add users into the organization

-* admin could add or remove users from the organization
+* (done) member could add or remove members from the organization

-* members of the organization should be able to create a job fair, including time/date
+* (done) members of the organization should be able to create a job fair, including time/date

-* members of the organization can create jobs postings
+* (done) members of the organization can create jobs postings

 * members of the organization can view job application and send an interview request

-* members of the organization can add jobs to the career fair
+* (done) members of the organization can add jobs to the career fair

 * members of the organization can attend the career fair as a host of a stall

-* members of the organization can update the description of the organization